Done is Done

 The Agile Weekly Crew discuss what it means to be done with a story.

 Derek Neighbors: Welcome to another Scrumcast.
 I’m Derek Neighbors.

 Derek: Today we want to talk about something that a lot of teams struggle with, and that’s the concept of “Done is done”.
 I guess to start off with Clayton, what do we mean when we say “Done is done.”?

 Clayton: That’s a hard one to sum up in one phrase.
 There’re a lot of things that go into it, but I would say that it’s basically, if you want to go with more of a book answer, you want to delivery potentially shippable software.
 That’s an easy definition for that.
 Obviously you need to expand on it.

 Derek: There’re a lot of exceptions depending on the size of your team, and what team functionality is.
 You might draw a different line in the sand of what is done.
-Meaning, maybe I’ve got a Q and A team that is entirely separate from my team so done is done for.
-My team would be making sure that we’ve done A, B and C, and we’ve handed it off to the Q and A team, and when we’ve handed it off to the Q and A team it’s thereby done.
+Meaning, maybe I’ve got a Q & A team that is entirely separate from my team so done is done for.
+My team would be making sure that we’ve done A, B and C, and we’ve handed it off to the Q & A team, and when we’ve handed it off to the Q & A team it’s thereby done.

 For today’s conversation we want to talk about “Done is done,”, is that a single team is responsible for the entire chain all the way to deployment.
 What does it mean to be done in order to deploy?
 What we see a lot is a developer will say “Oh, this is done.”

 “Mrs. Product Owner, it’s out there.
 It’s totally ready to go.
 Go check it out.”, and a product owner comes in and they go to the website and say “I don’t see how to…Where do I get to this”?
 “Oh.
 Well, you have to enter like this super magic URL to get there.”
 “OK.”
 They go in and they pull out some data, and they press a button, and boom the software blows up, and then there’s a defect.